JetBrains/Qodana/topics/pricing.md

     <li><a href="vulnerability-checker.md"/></li>
 </list>

-Besides that, the Ultimate Plus license provides additional inspections that are not available in the Ultimate license.

 ### Which licenses are integrated into CI/CD pipelines?

 All Qodana licenses support integration with the CI/CD solutions already described in the [](ci.md) section.